 Meal prepping doesn’t have to involve picture-perfect stacks of food-filled containers, beautifully portioned in rainbow uniformity.
 Meal prepping is simply doing a big batch of work on one day, so you can do less throughout the week.
 If you’re planning to eat veggies as a side dish or for snacks, chop them all up on your meal prep day.
 Are you into smoothies?
 Chop up all the fruit, throw them in a bag with a handful of leafy greens, and freeze for even quicker smoothies in the morning.

-Some of my meal prep essentials include: these containers, wide-mouth mason jars, a vegetable spiralizer, a mandoline slicer, and freezer-safe bags (and if you sign up for Amazon Prime Student, you can get it all with free two-day shipping + get exclusive college deals).
+Some of my meal prep essentials include: wide-mouth mason jars, a vegetable spiralizer, a mandoline slicer, and freezer-safe bags (and if you sign up for Amazon Prime Student, you can get it all with free two-day shipping + get exclusive college deals).

 4. Figure out what motivates you